-The Ward Five Fire Protection District was created by and in accordance with the provisions of Part I, Chapter 7, Title 40, of the Louisiana Revised Statutes of 1950 for the purpose of fire protection in its designated Evangeline Parish area.
+The Ward Four Fire Protection District was created by and in accordance with provisions of Part I, Chapter 7, Title 40, of the Louisiana Revised Statutes of 1950 for the purpose of fire protection in its designated Evangeline Parish area.
 This report includes all funds and activities that are controlled by the District as an independent political subdivision of the State of Louisiana.
 There are no component units required to be reported in conformity with generally accepted accounting principles.
-The Board of Commissioners is solely responsible for the operations which include the hiring and retention of employees, authority over budgeting, responsibility for deficits, and the receipt and disbursement of funds.
+The Board of Commissioners are solely responsible for the operations which include the hiring and retention of employees, authority over budgeting, responsibility for deficits, and the receipt and disbursement of funds.
+Board members receive no compensation.